squirrelplays/pistachio/README.md

 - `club_lookup`: Maps team numbers to abbreviations (default set to MLB)
 - `POSITION_THRESHOLDS`: Minimum fielding ratings by position
-- Pitcher thresholds: Defines starter vs reliever status (default is a starter has 3 pitches rated 45 above and stamina at 40 or above)
+- Pitcher thresholds: Defines starter vs reliever status (default setting is that a starter has at least 3 pitches rated 45 or above and stamina at 40 or above; a reliever has at least two pitches rated 45 or above, with no stamina condition)

 ℹ️ The code expects the game to output ratings on the **20–80 scale** in increments of **5**.
 It won't work well on other settings.